wpendl99/.github/profile/essentials/git/git.md

     initial draft
 ```

-You see both commits with the associated comments.
+This shows both commits with the associated comments.

 ## Commit SHA